-Pinellas County owns 12,400 acres of property within Pasco County, which consist of forests, grazing lands, environmental wetlands, lakes, wildlife habitats and educational facilities.
-In the 1990s, the then Pasco County Property Appraiser determined the land was immune from taxation; however, Pinellas County paid to Pasco County contributions in lieu of ad valorem taxes.
+Pinellas County owns 12,400 acres of property within Pasco County which consist of forests, grazing lands, environmental wetlands, lakes, wildlife habitats, and educational facilities.
+In the 1990s, the then-Pasco County Property Appraiser determined the land was immune from taxation; however, Pinellas County paid to Pasco County contributions in lieu of ad valorem taxes.

 In 2014, Pasco County began assessing ad valorem tax on the property.
-In May 2015, Pinellas County filed suit against the Pasco County Property Appraiser seeking declaratory and injunctive relief, claiming that Pinellas County was immune from taxation on its property located within Pasco County.
+In May 2015, Pinellas County filed suit against the Pasco County Property Appraiser seeking declaratory and injunctive relief and claiming that Pinellas County was immune from taxation on its property located within Pasco County.
 The trial court found that the property was immune from taxation.
 The 2nd DCA reversed, holding that a county's immunity from taxation does not extend to property located in another county.
-The case is currently pending acceptance of jurisdiction by the Florida Supreme Court.
+The Florida Supreme Court has not yet decided whether to accept jurisdiction.